Welcome to ‘Corwen Station-New’ (created April 2010).

 We are very interested in old documents and photographs of Corwen to add to the portfolio.

-Above is an impression by Sam Denley of the new station.
+Above is an impression of the new station.
 The location is the old railway embankment next to the Health Centre and Town Car Park.

 Readers will note the readiness of the newly developed car and coach parks, public toilets, bus route hub, A5 trunk road junction and historic Town Square, all adjacent to the new station site.